15 BEST Hiking Poles To Save Your Knees

 • Cons: Weight

-Leki have long been known for the amazing design of their custom cork grips that give you maximum comfort on the trail.
+Leki has long been known for the fantastic design of its custom cork grips that give you maximum comfort on the trail.
 The Makalu Lite Cor-Tec hiking poles are no exception.

 Ultimate Direction FK Hiking Poles Best Hiking Poles